+Jim Hanks is widely regarded as one of Maryland's leading corporate lawyers.
 Jim has advised clients on Maryland corporation law for decades.
-Jim regularly serves as independent counsel to boards of directors and board committees of REITs and other major U.S. corporations, and as an expert witness in connection with significant transactions, stockholder litigation, conflicts of interest, and corporate governance issues.
+He regularly serves as independent counsel to boards of directors and board committees of REITs and other major U.S. corporations and as an expert witness in connection with significant transactions, stockholder litigation, conflicts of interest and corporate governance issues.
 Jim also advises governments on revision of their corporate and securities laws.

 Jim Hanks received his A.B. from Princeton University; his LL.B. from the University of Maryland Law School, where he was an editor of the Maryland Law Review; and his LL.M. from Harvard Law School.
 For a year after receiving his LL.B., Jim was law clerk to Judge Charles Fahy of the United States Court of Appeals for the District of Columbia Circuit.
 Jim is also a Distinguished Visiting Professor from Practice at the University of Maryland School of Law.